jules2689/trudeau/trudeau/2020-04-21/post_news.md

 The spread of COVID-19 has brought about unprecedented circumstances for Canadian businesses and workers.
 Our government is committed to helping Canadian employers support their employees during these very tough times.
 That is why the Prime Minister again this morning has reiterated and announced the introduction of the Canada emergency wage subsidy in order to help businesses support their employees in these very difficult times.[speaking french][voice of interpreter] our government is committed to helping canadian businesses and their employees during these difficult times.
-That is why this morning the Prime Minister announced new information about the Canada emergency wage subsidy which will help employers pay their employees' salaries during the COVID-19 crisis.[end of translation] designed tohelp employers keep and rehire workers amidst the challenges possessed by the COVID-19 epidemic.
+That is why this morning the Prime Minister announced new information about the Canada emergency wage subsidy which will help employers pay their employees' salaries during the COVID-19 crisis.[end  translation] designed tohelp employers keep and rehire workers amidst the challenges possessed by the COVID-19 epidemic.
-Having the ability to retain staff and rehire people will putemployers in the  possible position to resume normal circumstances once circumstancesdo allow it.  health and wellness of Canadians is almost -- is also that much better when people have the ability to pay their bills, their rent and buy food for their families.
+Having  ability to retain staff and rehire people will putemployers in the  possible position to resume normal circumstances once circumstancesdo allow it.  health and wellness of Canadians is almost -- is also that much better when people have the ability to pay their bills, their rent and buy food for their families.
 It is a government's intent to keep as many Canadians working as possible and the implementation of the Canada emergency wage subsidy is one ofthe measures in  to supportthis goal.[speaking french][voice  interpreter] the Canada emergency wage subsidy covers upto 75% of employees' salaries.
 This  be up to $847 per worker per week for up to a maximum of 12 weeks.
 The subsidy is back dated to march 15 and businesses will be able to apply as of next monday, april 27.
 The Canada revenue   administer the wage subsidy programme on behalf of the  of Canada.